 This section addresses common general comments that raised concerns, without providing support, regarding impacts on vegetation, wetlands, and wildlife species.
 The methods and results for the detailed analysis of potential effects on riparian habitat, wetlands, and other waters are presented in Chapter 9, Vegetation and Wetland Resources.
-Table 9-2a in Chapter 9 presents the acreages of anticipated permanent impacts on specific special-status plant habitats, sensitive natural communities (including riparian habitat), and wetland and non-wetland water types.
-Table 9-2b presents the acreages of anticipated temporary impacts on specific special-status plant habitats, sensitive natural communities (including riparian habitat), and wetland and non-wetland water types.
+The table titled Alternatives 1 and 3 Acreages of Permanent Impacts on Special-Status Plant Habitats, Sensitive Natural Communities, and Wetland and Non-Wetland Water Types in Project Component Areas in Chapter 9 presents the acreages of anticipated permanent impacts on specific special-status plant habitats, sensitive natural communities (including riparian habitat), and wetland and non-wetland water types.
+The table titled Alternatives 1 and 3 Acreages of Temporary Impacts on Special-Status Plant Habitats, Sensitive Natural Communities, and Wetland and Non-Wetland Water Types in Project Component Areas in Chapter 9 presents the acreages of anticipated temporary impacts on specific special-status plant habitats, sensitive natural communities (including riparian habitat), and wetland and non-wetland water types.
 Impacts on riparian habitat are discussed in detail in Impact VEG-2, and implementation of Mitigation Measures VEG-2.1 and VEG-2.2 would reduce the level of impact.
 Impacts on jurisdictional wetlands and non-wetland waters are described in Impact VEG-3, and implementation of Mitigation Measures VEG-3.1, VEG-3.2, and VEG-3.3 would reduce the level of impact.
 Some commenters stated without support that the analysis did not fully address potential impacts on special-status plants.
 Impacts on special-status plants are discussed in Impact VEG-1, and implementation of Mitigation Measures VEG-1.1 and VEG-1.2 would reduce the level of impact.

 Some commenters made general comments that the preferred alternative would have impacts on natural communities, terrestrial species habitat, and biodiversity in the region, but did not specify deficiencies in the analysis.
 Potential impacts on wildlife resources are evaluated in Chapter 10, Wildlife Resources.
 Wildlife resources addressed in Chapter 10 are defined as special-status wildlife species (excluding fish) and the habitats on which they depend, nesting migratory birds, colonies of non-special-status roosting bats, and wildlife corridors.
 Some commenters wanted to know why specific species were or were not analyzed.
-Chapter 10, Section 10.2.1, Methods for Assessing Wildlife Resources in the Study Area, describes how potential wildlife resources in the study area were evaluated, and Table 10A-2 in Section 10A.1, Wildlife Species Lists, Special-Status Wildlife Table, and Section 10A.3, Non-Listed Wildlife Species Accounts, include the status, habitat requirements description, and likelihood of occurrence for the special-status species identified as potentially present.
+The Methods for Assessing Wildlife Resources in the Study Area section in Chapter 10 describes how potential wildlife resources in the study area were evaluated, and the Special-Status Wildlife Species Identified as Having the Potential to Occur in the Study Area table in Appendix 10A, Wildlife Species Lists, Special-Status Wildlife Table, and Non-Listed Wildlife Species Accounts, includes the status, habitat requirements description, and likelihood of occurrence for the special-status species identified as potential to present.